How To Make The Best Canadian Bacon

 Step 6: Smoke the Canadian Bacon

 Once everything checks out with the cured loin, start your smoker up and get it around 180° to 200° Fahrenheit.
+For wood you can use anything you like as a smoky flavor, like applewood.
 Put your Canadian bacon into the smoker and cook it until you reach the desired internal temperature.
 How you intend to serve the Canadian bacon dictates the desired internal temperature:

 - Do you plan on slicing up and freezing the bacon?
 Stop once the meat reaches an internal temperature of 140° Fahrenheit.
 While this will preserve some moisture, you must cook this bacon through before consuming it.